grafana/explore-profiles/docs/sources/investigate/index.md

 ## Explore your profile data

-When you use Explore Profiles, your investigations follow these general steps.
+When you use Explore Profiles, your investigations follow these steps.

 1. Verify your data source in the **Data source** drop-down.
 1. Choose an **Exploration** type. **All services** is selected by default.
 Learn about the [available views](../choose-a-view/).